UNSW's Teaching Commons

 A space for education and educators at UNSW

-The Teaching Commons is a friendly space, where our teaching and education staff are able to connect, collaborate and share ideas.
-Colleagues are welcome to drop in during opening hours, to meet others and get help or advice.
-The Teaching Commons teams can easily connect colleagues with Educational Developers, EdTech specialists, Education Focussed community, Academic Librarians, Academic Facilitators or Learning Advisors, and many more.
-Our Teaching Commons is hosting many of our educational meetings, programs, workshops and events.
+The Teaching Commons is a friendly space, where our teaching and education staff can connect, collaborate and share ideas.
+The Teaching Commons teams can easily connect colleagues who visit the space with Educational Developers, EdTech specialists, Education Focussed community, Academic Librarians, Academic Facilitators or Learning Advisors, and many more.

 What's on